 Emergent Research Forum (ERF)

 Emergent Research Forum (ERF) papers give authors the ability to present and receive feedback on research-in-progress or research ideas.
-Like completed research, ERF papers will be submitted to a mini track for double blind review.
-Upon acceptance, ERF papers will be presented as posters by the authors during poster sessions that will take place throughout the conference in a series of Happy Hours or Coffee Hours associated with the SIGs.
+Like completed research, ERF papers will be submitted to a mini track for double-blind review.
 ERF papers must not exceed 5 pages all-inclusive (approx. 2,500 words, including figures, tables, references, and appendices) and must conform to the AMCIS 2019 submission template.
-Authors of accepted ERF papers may submit an abstract to be included in the proceedings or a revised paper.

 Note that every author (co-author) is limited to a maximum of three papers in the Full papers and ERF categories together.
 You must use the templates provided on the website for formatting your submissions.